Talking bird: Woodswallows, butcherbirds and allies (family Artamidae)

+Crows, jays (family Corvidae)

 Several members of the corvids or crow family, such as ravens, can mimic human speech.
 The best talking crows may be the ones found in captivity at zoos and wildlife centers.

-Starlings

-European starlings (Sturnus vulgaris) are exceptional mimics, including human speech.
-Their ability at mimicry is so great that strangers have looked in vain for the human they think they have just heard speak.

-Mockingbirds
+Mockingbirds, thrashers (family Mimidae)

 The northern mockingbird (Mimus polyglottos), as both the common and taxonomic names suggest, are mimickers of a great number of sounds.
 This includes human speech.